Werner Herzog: Early and mid-career: 1962–2005

-Herzog once promised to eat his shoe if Errol Morris completed the film project on pet cemeteries that he had been working on, in order to challenge and motivate Morris, whom Herzog perceived as incapable of following up on the projects he conceived.
-In 1978, when the film Gates of Heaven premiered, Herzog cooked and publicly ate his shoe, an event later incorporated into a short documentary Werner Herzog Eats His Shoe by Les Blank.
-At the event, Herzog suggested that he hoped the act would serve to encourage anyone having difficulty bringing a project to fruition.
+Herzog once promised to eat his shoe if Errol Morris completed a film project on pet cemeteries that he had been working on, to challenge and motivate Morris, as he perceived Morris to be incapable of following up on the projects he conceived.
+In 1978, when the film Gates of Heaven premiered, Herzog cooked and publicly ate his shoe; the event was later incorporated into a short documentary, Werner Herzog Eats His Shoe (1980), by Les Blank.
+Herzog suggested that he hoped the act would serve to encourage anyone having difficulty bringing a project to fruition.

-In the winter of 1974, upon learning of the impending death of his friend Lotte H. Eisner, Herzog began a three week pilgrimage, traversing the route from Munich to Paris on foot.
-He believed this act of devotion would prolong Eisner's life.
-Durning these travels Herzog kept a diary which would eventually be published as Of Walking in Ice.
+In the winter of 1974, German-French writer Lotte H. Eisner, a friend and mentor of Herzog's since the late 1950s, fell gravely ill.
+Herzog walked from Munich to Paris, believing that she would not die if he did so.
+During these travels, which took him three weeks, he kept a diary that was eventually published as Of Walking in Ice.
+Eight years later, the 87-year-old Eisner allegedly complained to Herzog of her infirmities and told him, "I am saturated with life.
+There is still this spell upon me that I must not die—can you lift it?".
+He says that he agreed to do so, and she died eight days later.

-Werner Herzog moved to Los Angeles with his wife in the late nineties.
-"Wherever you look is an immense depth, a tumult that resonates with me.
-New York is more concerned with finance than anything else.
-It doesn’t create culture, only consumes it; most of what you find in New York comes from elsewhere.
+Werner Herzog moved to Los Angeles with his wife in the late 1990s.
+He said of the city, "Wherever you look is an immense depth, a tumult that resonates with me.
+New York [City] is more concerned with finance than anything else.
+It doesn't create culture, only consumes it; most of what you find in New York comes from elsewhere.
 Things actually get done in Los Angeles.
 Look beyond the glitz and glamour of Hollywood and a wild excitement of intense dreams opens up; it has more horizons than any other place.
 There is a great deal of industry in the city and a real working class; I also appreciate the vibrant presence of the Mexicans."